dkfz-unite/unite-feed-omics/Docs/api-models-cnv.md

 - Example: `"SA14"`

 **`Ploidy`** - Sample ploidy.
-- Note: If ploidy is not set, calculation of variant properties like `CnaType`, `Loh` or `HomoDel` (if they were not set explicitly) won't be possible.
+- Note: If ploidy is not set, calculation of variant properties like `Type`, `Loh` or `HomoDel` (if they were not set explicitly) won't be possible.
 - Type: _Double_
 - Limitations: Should be greater than 0
 - Example: `2`